Choosing the right Photographer For Your Project

 4 – Check Portfolios

-Pick through the recommendations and check out their portfolios – DO NOT just go on recommendation alone.
-That counts – a lot – but if their style is wrong (e.g. “traditional” and you’re after something “current“), you’re not going to get the right images.
+Don’t just go on recommendation alone.
+That obviously counts – a lot – but if their style is wrong for your needs, you’re not going to get the right images.

 5 – Ask for More Examples of Their Work

 Once you’ve found photographers with a “style” you like, and they’ve been recommended to you – you’re nearly there.

 To choose between a few, maybe ask for some more examples of their work, things related to your project – a quick intro email asking if they’ve any similar examples is fine.

 - Shows how keen they are – if they reply with a few shots, they’ve “bothered” to help you out.